Table of contents

 - highest allowable system pressure and temperature of the process system

-- system flow requirement and pressure loss
+- system flow requirement, pressure loss and back pressure

-- design basis service and operability requirements
+- operability requirements

 - loading and stresses exerted on the pump